droneshire/avion_rewards_login_creator/README.md

 ![image](https://github.com/droneshire/avion_rewards_login_creator/assets/2355438/331093bd-db53-4abd-9b33-54f4b31ef2e4)

+Now, configure the Consent screen by clicking on OAuth Consent Screen if it is not already configured.

+Make sure the app is in Testing mode, and add the email you will use to auth under the `Test users` section

 We then create an OAuth 2.0 client ID by creating credentials (by heading to the Create Credentials button):

 ![image](https://github.com/droneshire/avion_rewards_login_creator/assets/2355438/c616dabe-662a-4259-953e-fc8b3b470433)